OfficeDev/office-scripts-docs/docs/resources/samples/conditional-formatting-samples.md

   const dataRange = sheet.getRange("B2:D5");
   sheet.activate();

-    // Set the fill color to green for the top 2 values in the range. const topBottomFormat = dataRange.addConditionalFormat(ExcelScript.ConditionalFormatType.topBottom).getTopBottom();
+    // Set the fill color to green and the font to bold for the top 2 values in the range. const topBottomFormat = dataRange.addConditionalFormat(ExcelScript.ConditionalFormatType.topBottom).getTopBottom();
     topBottomFormat.getFormat().getFill().setColor("green");
     topBottomFormat.getFormat().getFont().setBold(true);